 However, the hack did not breach users’ credit card details.
 The incident began in mid-2019 when MGM discovered unauthorized access to its server.
 Another data breach followed in February 2020, which saw user data published on an open, accessible forum.

-The University of California, based in San Francisco, suffered a ransomware attack that led to hackers demanding a payment of $3 million on June 1, 2020.
+The University of California, based in San Francisco, suffered a ransomware attack that led to hackers demanding a settlement payment of $3 million on June 1, 2020.
 The university’s system was targeted by malware that could encrypt various servers and steal and encrypt critical data.
-The university negotiated and paid a ransom fee of $1.14 million but later revealed no data had been compromised.
+The university negotiated and paid a settlement fee of $1.14 million but later revealed no data had been compromised.

 Cognizant Technology Solutions Corp.
+Cybersecurity Breach

 Technology and consulting firm Cognizant was affected by the Maze ransomware attack on April 18, 2020.
-The attackers stole data and threatened to publish it online unless Cognizant paid a ransom fee.
+The attackers stole data and threatened to publish it online unless Cognizant paid a settlement fee.
 Cognizant later revealed it paid a ransom fee of between $50 million and $70 million to restore its services.

 As the COVID-19 pandemic broke, an attack targeting the World Health Organization (WHO) resulted in the breach of 25,000 email addresses and passwords.
 The data was leaked online on April 19, 2020, along with information belonging to other groups fighting the pandemic, including the Gates Foundation, the National Institutes of Health (NIH), and the U.S. Centers for Disease Control and Prevention (CDC).

-Zoom Conferencing Service
+Zoom Conferencing Service Breach